 - The prevention, identification and correction of abuse or neglect of a child in residential institutions; - 9.
 Evaluating the development and contents of a plan submitted for approval pursuant to NRS 432B.395; - 10.
-Developing and distributing to persons who are responsible for a child's welfare a pamphlet that sets forth the procedures for taking a child for placement in protective custody and the legal rights of persons who are parties to a proceeding held pursuant to NRS 432B.410 to 432B.590, inclusive, during all stages of the proceeding; and - 11.
+Developing and distributing to persons who are responsible for a child's welfare a pamphlet that sets forth the procedures for taking a child for placement in protective custody and the legal rights of persons who are parties to a proceeding held pursuant to NRS 432B.410 to 432B.590, inclusive, and sections 3 and 4 of Assembly Bill No. 429 of this [act,] session, during all stages of the proceeding; and - 11.
 Making the necessary inquiries required pursuant to NRS 432B.397 to determine whether a child is an Indian child.

 Sec.
 94. NRS 432B.200 is hereby amended to read as follows: 432B.200 The division of child and family services shall establish and maintain a center with a toll-free telephone number to receive reports of abuse or neglect of a child in this state 24 hours a day, 7 days a week.
-Any reports made to this center must be promptly transmitted to the agency providing protective which provides child welfare services in the community where the child is located.
+Any reports made to this center must be promptly transmitted to the agency [providing protective] which provides child welfare services in the community where the child is located.